Thomas Cook India MD says parent has no plan to sell stake

-MUMBAI Jan 12 British travel operator Thomas Cook has no plans to sell its stake in its Indian arm, Madhavan Menon, managing director of Thomas Cook India told CNBC TV-18 on Thursday.
+MUMBAI British travel operator Thomas Cook has no plans to sell its stake in its Indian arm, Madhavan Menon, managing director of Thomas Cook India (THOM.NS) told CNBC TV-18 on Thursday.

 Earlier on Thursday, the Economic Times newpaper said the UK parent has decided to sell its Indian arm to raise money to help its troubled global operations.
 Royal Bank of Scotland has been engaged to find a buyer for the Indian unit, the report said.